-- The removal of Owls Head Provincial Park from a list of properties slated for permanent protection (Our Parks and Protected Areas Plan)
+- The government removing Owls Head Provincial Park from a list of properties slated for permanent protection (Our Parks and Protected Areas Plan)

-- The secretive way in which the government delisted Owls Head, entered into a Letter of Offer with a developer, and scrubbed the government’s websites.
+- The secretive way in which the government delisted Owls Head Provincial Park, entered into a Letter of Offer with a prospective developer, and scrubbed the government’s websites.

-- The proposed sale of a Provincial Park Reserve without public notice, consultation, or consent.
+- The proposed sale of a Provincial Park Reserve without public notice or consultation.

-The Facebook group Save Little Harbour/Owls Head Nova Scotia from becoming golf courses has rapidly grown to more than 3000 members.
-This is a grassroots movement of concerned citizens who strongly believe that the government should honour its commitments to Our Parks and Protected Areas Plan by formally protecting Owls Head Provincial Park belongs to, and should remain the property of, the people of Nova Scotia.
+The Facebook group Save Little Harbour/Owls Head Nova Scotia from Becoming Golf Courses has continued to grow and now has over 4,000 members.
+This is a grassroots movement of concerned citizens who strongly believe that the government should honour its commitments to Our Parks and Protected Areas Plan by formally protecting Owls Head Provincial Park.

 Our Short-Term Goals:

-- Convince the government to withdraw from the Letter of Offer and restore Owls Head to the Parks and Protected Areas Plan.
+- Convince the government to withdraw from the Letter of Offer and restore Owls Head Provincial Park to Our Parks and Protected Areas Plan.

 - Seek formal and lasting protection for Owls Head Provincial Park.